bump-sh/docs/src/_guides/bump-sh-tutorials/fastapi.md

   ```

 > Note: The diff computation performed by Bump.sh to display the [API changelog](/help/changes-management/changelog) is done when the resulting file is deployed.
-> If you need to calculate the diff before applying Overlays (for instance when your Overlay document filters out some information), consider using the [`bump diff`](/help/continuous-integration/cli#bump-diff-file) command and the [GitHub Action](/help/continuous-integration/github-actions).
+> If you need to compute the diff before applying Overlays (for instance when your Overlay document filters out some information), consider using the [`bump diff`](/help/continuous-integration/cli#bump-diff-file) command and the [GitHub Action](/help/continuous-integration/github-actions).
 {: .info}